XinjieShen121/CS5340-HCI-SavorSync/README.md

 ## How It Works

 SavorSync makes exploring world cuisines fun and interactive.
 When you land on the homepage, you’re greeted with a smooth typing animation that sets the tone for your journey.
 A simple click on the Cultural Cooking Tips button generates an AI-powered “Hello World” message with a cultural twist, introducing you to traditional ingredients, cooking customs, or unique flavors from around the world.
-The Trending Recipes section highlights popular cuisines like Asian, Italian, and Mediterranean, while the Recipe Search feature allows you to browse dishes by selecting a cuisine from the dropdown menu
+The Trending Recipes section highlights popular cuisines like Asian, Italian, and Mediterranean, while the Recipe Search feature allows you to browse dishes by selecting a cuisine from the dropdown menu.
+Right now, the AI-generated cooking insights are fully functional, while other UI elements—like the recipe search and trending recipes—are visually designed but do not yet fetch real data.
+Future updates will focus on making these features fully interactive.

 The goal is to help people not just discover new dishes, but also understand the cultural significance behind them.
 In a world that’s becoming more connected, food is a way to bring people together.
 Learning about global cuisines through an interactive platform like SavorSync can help users develop a deeper appreciation for cultural diversity.